Introduction

 Many of my publications and working papers investigate connections between structural inequalities and individual choices:

-• How do selection processes reflect and reinforce racial and socioeconomic gaps in educational attainment, wealth accumulation, childhood health, and economic opportunity?
+• How do selection processes reflect, reinforce, or reduce racial and socioeconomic gaps in educational attainment, wealth accumulation, childhood health, and economic opportunity?

 • How do micro-level decisions contribute to macro segregation and the persistence of inequality over time and between generations?